NFPN/TempusEdaxRerum_MagnusDreams/README.md

-# TempusEdaxRerum_MagnusDreams
+# TempusEdaxRerum
+##MagnusDreams

-Game made using WPF under the Burning Sun Studio's name.
-College Project of a horizontal bullet hell game (Shoot'em up).
+Game made using WPF.
+Its a College Project of a horizontal bullet hell game (Shoot'em up).

+by Burning Sun Studio.